Creating a Validation Mode in VIBE#

 example physics tracking

-Most validation modes will reside in physics, however if you have a specific group that is distinct from the ones already listed, open an issue in VIBE detailing what working group you need added and the one of the maintainers will assist with adding that group.
+Most analysis validation modes will reside in physics.
+However, if you have a specific group that is distinct from the ones already listed, open an issue in VIBE detailing what working group you need added and the one of the maintainers will assist with adding that group.

 Naming the python file

 The naming convention for the python file is straight forward and can be altered later if needed.
 All modes should have their names starting with the name of the python class inside the .py file followed by any additional idenfiying information.
-For this example I will choose to place my file in the example group subdirectory and name is like so:
+For this example I will choose to place my file in the vibe.analysis_validation_modes.example group subdirectory and name it like so:

-And just like that we have created the python file that will be our new mode!
+And just like that we have created the python file that will contain our new mode!

 Validation Mode Template#

-A ‘mode’ in VIBE is defined within a python class that inherits from ValidationModeBaseClass.
-It must contain two methods, if not defined VIBE will not run.
+A Mode in VIBE is defined within a python class that inherits from ValidationModeBaseClass.
+It must contain two methods and you have to set the name, if not defined VIBE will not run like intended.
 Below is an example mode containing the two required methods:

 import basf2